Users aren’t buyers. Unfortunately, B2B companies typically skip over this essential fact.

 Instead of going with your gut and assuming they think you’re the greatest, ask us to conduct user persona research to see if your users love you or hate you.
 That way you’ll know if all those clicks add up to love.

 With 15 years of experience in the B2B technology sector, Cascade Insights can give you the guidance on how to improve customer satisfaction and lower churn through user persona research.
-Learn more about our B2B market research here.
+Learn more about our B2B market research in What is B2B Market Research.

 Special thanks to CEO Sean Campbell, Chief Research Officer Scott Swigart, and Chief of Staff Philippe Boutros for advising on this piece.